Noonsky/upsilon-weekend-1-starter/README.md

 # Weekend 1 Challenge Starter Repo

-If you want, you can start your project by forking and cloning this repo.

-However, feel free to start from scratch,too.

-**REMEMBER:** Carefully read the instructions in the assignment app.
+##Erik Noonan
+###Application takes in Employee Name, ID number, Job Title, and annual salary
+###For all employees submitted into the app, app will calculate the net-sum monthly salary expenditure
+###App allows employees which have been input into the calculator to be removed via a delete button
+###If employees are removed, the net-sum monthly salary expenditure will be recalculated
+#####Stretch Goal would be styling of any kind.